paulpleela/e-commerce/README.md

 ## Getting Started

-Follow these steps to set up and run the Homework Calendar web application on your local machine:
+Follow these steps to set up and run the E-commerce web application on your local machine:

 ### Running Locally in Development Mode